GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

   $
   This form will be referred to as the Cartesian projection.
 #gaet[
   The following is less accurate, but maybe enough and clearer.
-What do you prefer ?
+What do you prefer?
   $
     Z |-> lr((cal(Re)(Z), cal(Im)(Z)), size: #140%)
   $